mdimercurio/TitanicR/README.md

 This project will be presented during MTL Data's Hangout 'Demystifying Machine Learning' on September 25th, 2014

 It is a quick introduction to predictive analytics using the example of Kaggle's Titanic challenge.
+The current version of the code includes a logistic regression and a decision tree.

 Kaggle Challenge: Titanic - Machine Learning from a Disaster